A Personal Confession Before We Begin

 And if your front desk still sounds like the phone has personally offended them by ringing, that is probably the best place to start.

 Of course, acknowledging that service matters is the easy part.
 The harder question is knowing whether you actually have a problem.
-In the next article, we will explore how to tell, and fair warning, some of the signs are things most leaders walk past every single day without noticing.
+In the next article, we will explore how to tell, and fair warning, some of the signs are things most of us walk past every single day without noticing.

 — Dr. V